Watts' West Indies and Virginia expedition: Cayo Jutias

 At sunset on 18 July, Newport's Little John and John Evangelist sighted three Spanish merchantmen off Cayo Jutias (west of Havana and north of Los Órganos).
 They proved to be stragglers from Commodore Rodrigo de Rada's convoy from Veracruz, which had entered the Cuban capital five days earlier.
 The English attacked in the darkness and opened fire compelling one ship to reverse course.
 The following morning the English closed in on the remaining pair: the 150-ton Nuestra Señora del Rosario captained by Miguel de Acosta and a 60-ton pinnace Nuestra Señora de la Victoria under Juan de Borda.
 The Spaniards had lashed both vessels together, and a long-range artillery exchange commenced which the English got the better of, severely damaging Victoria.
 The English then closed amidships with the Victoria and managed to board her and ferocious hand-to-hand combat soon followed.
 Newport killed the Spanish captain in the melee that followed but soon after his right arm was struck off by another Spaniard trying to protect his captain.
-However Newport was saved by a sergeant-of-arms who killed his would be assailant.
+However Newport was saved by a sergeant-at-arms who killed his would be assailant.
 The Spanish were soon driven from the vessel and the English suffered five killed and sixteen wounded (including Newport) while the Spanish losses were higher.

 The English then discovered Victoria to be so badly holed that it sank within fifteen minutes, taking much of the silver within.
 The next target, the Spanish vessel Rosario, was swiftly boarded not long after.
-Another viscous fight took place but again the English soon forced the Spanish from the vessel having suffered two killed and eight injured.
-The Rosario too was badly damaged and sinking; the English had no choice and drove the vessel ashore the western end of Cayo Jutias.
+Another vicious fight took place but again the English soon forced the Spanish from the vessel having suffered two killed and eight injured.
+The Rosario too was badly damaged and sinking; the English had no choice and drove the vessel ashore at the western end of Cayo Jutias.
 Soon after Newport despite being in pain and shock still sent orders and released the Spanish prisoners and sent them ashore.
 The English then pillaged the vessel but found only a small haul of valuables after which was then broken up and burnt.
 Newport with only half his arm ordered a return to England.

 Newport sailed back to England leaving Cocke in charge, so the Hopewell and the Moonlight with John White sailed to Roanoke with their half of the mission complete.